curl/everything-curl/protocols/network.md

 Networking means communicating between two endpoints on the Internet.
-The Internet is just a bunch of interconnected machines (computers really), each using their own private addresses (called [IP addresses](https://en.wikipedia.org/wiki/IP_address)).
-The addresses each machine have can be of different types and machines can even have temporary addresses.
+The Internet is just a bunch of interconnected machines (computers really), each using its own invidual addresses (called [IP addresses](https://en.wikipedia.org/wiki/IP_address)).
+The addresses each machine has can be of different types and machines can even have temporary addresses.
 These computers are often called hosts.

 The computer, tablet or phone you sit in front of is usually called "the